 punishment

-Halfway houses While halfway houses were supposed to help people prepare for a future in the community, their residents say they felt like they were still in prison.
-0 Minute Read Individuals with prior criminal records often encounter discrimination in areas like employment, education, and housing.
-In...
+Halfway houses Halfway houses were supposed to help people prepare for a future in the community, but their residents say they felt like they were still in prison.
+9 Minute Read Government entities that fund halfway houses and the non-profit agencies that run them say that these...

 DC Expungement NO LEGAL ADVICE INTENDED This website includes information about legal issues and legal developments.
 Such materials are for informational purposes only and may not reflect the most current legal developments.
 These informational materials are not intended, and should not be taken, as legal advice on...